Welcome to Patch of Heaven Dairy

 prevention, getting pulled at birth and fed heat treated colostrum

 and pasteurized milk.
-From one week of age kids are raised on a lamb
+From two week of age kids are raised on a lamb

 starter pellet with free choice grass/alfalfa hay, and fresh water